 Yesterday, while out on the golf course, our foursome included a thirty-something oriental woman sporting an intricate lace-like tattoo on her outer, upper thigh.
 It was hard not to stare.
 Her golf shorts didn’t cover the pattern and every time she took a shot, I found myself watching her body ink respond to the hit rather than the ball.
 Shameless?
 I think of it more as a compliment.

 Rounding the 14th green there were some landscapers off in the rough.
 It appeared they were in the process of clearing the area that later may be incorporated into the course’s greens.
-The big job of pruning trees and stump removal took a back seat to their obvious admiration of my golf mate’s tatt.
+The big job of pruning trees took a back seat to their obvious admiration of my golf mate’s tatt.
 No words were exchanged, just admiring glances.

 We adorn our bodies to feel good about ourselves – at least in my opinion – that should be the motivating drive.
 Everyone has their own reasons for getting a tattoo, and I’m not one for questioning their motives.
 Personally, I appreciate fine art when I see it, and when an exceptional tattoo is placed in just the right spot, it is definitely worth admiring.
 I try to be cool and not gawk.
 I gawk discreetly.
 When appropriate, and driven from pure fascination, I won’t stop myself from asking questions.
 Who did the work?
 Where did you have it done?
 Why did you choose that pattern?
 The questions can start to feel like an inquisition if I’m not careful.
 Most people are happy to get the attention.